microsoft/charticulator.com/_tutorials/tutorial4.md

     - timeBegin: 30.90
       timeEnd: 33.83
       text: |
-        Adjust the left margin of the chart to accommodate the text
+        Adjust the left margin of the chart to accommodate the Y axis tick labels

     - section: |
         # Finalize the Chart